 Elizabeth is a special person who does not get the recognition she deserves.
-She is a model of the godly woman.
+She is a model of a godly woman.
 She loved God, and was faithful to her husband, relatives, and friends; she was learned and responsive to the Holy Spirit.
 Zechariah being a priest had to marry a “descendant of Aaron” (Leviticus 21: 14).
-Like Hannah (Samuel’s mother) and Sarai she endured the “disgrace” of not having children; like Hannah she must have spent time praying about this situation.
+Like Hannah (Samuel’s mother) and Sarai, she endured the “disgrace” of not having children; like Hannah, she must have spent time praying about this situation.

 This fact is still interesting – a descendant of Aaron had a relative from the house of Judah.
 They were close enough that Elizabeth welcomed her and let her stay for about three months.
 The family ties were solid enough that Gabriel used Elizabeth to build faith in Mary.